Fox-ML-infrastructure/Fox-v1-infra/LEGAL/SECURITY.md

 ---

-## 9. Quant Fund & Financial Services Considerations
+## 9. Financial Services & Regulated Industry Considerations

-**Additional security considerations for quantitative funds and financial services:**
+**Additional security considerations for financial services and regulated industries:**

 - **No data exfiltration** — Platform does not transmit data outside client environment
 - **Auditable codebase** — Full source code is available for security review